You run an awesome cleaning business. Clients are happy. You’re growing exponentially.

-Sometimes it’s worth it to the take the hit, even if it means letting a client or two go because you can’t keep up with the work, to get rid of a toxic employee.
+Sometimes, it’s worth taking the hit to get rid of a toxic employee…even if it means letting a client or two go, because you can’t keep up with the work.

 Figuring out your hiring process and sticking to it is hard.